 Lincoln Cent Design

-The obverse of the 1969-S Lincoln cent features the iconic portrait of Abraham Lincoln, designed by Victor David Brenner.
+The obverse of the 1969-S Lincoln Cent features the iconic portrait of Abraham Lincoln, designed by Victor David Brenner.
 The reverse showcases the Lincoln Memorial, a design by Frank Gasparro.
-Unlike some coins, the 1969-S Lincoln cent does not have a reeded edge; instead, it is smooth.
+Unlike some coins, the 1969-S Lincoln cent has no reeded edge; it is smooth.

 Composition and Physical Features

-The 1969-S Lincoln cent is composed of 95% copper and 5% zinc.
+The 1969-S Lincoln cent comprises 95% copper and 5% zinc.
 It weighs 3.11 grams and has a diameter of 19.05 mm.
 These physical features are consistent with the Lincoln cents produced during this era.

 Other Valuable Pennies from the 1960s